marvbentinganan/plesk-vultr-wp/README.md

 This is an API endpoint and service to deploy and configure a Plesk instance on a Vultr server.

+## Requirements

+- An API Key from Vultr.
+- An SSH Key from the Server where the App is deployed in needs to be added to the Vultr Account and the SSH Key ID should be retrieved from Vultr's API.

 ## APIs Used

 - Vultr
 - Plesk
+- Cloudflare

 ## Usage